bbriz/CSC842/README.md

 would work perfectly, although it should be pointed out that not everything else necessary to get a JOP functional could be present in the binary.

-#Problems with JOP Dispatcher Gadgets
+#Problems with JOP dispatcher gadgets
 In actual practice, having additional lines of Assembly between the first and terminal part of the dispatcher gadget is acceptable.
 The problem with this is that it can induce side effects, which could make some registers unavailable for other purposes, or the side effects could